 Breeding puppies and kittens can be very rewarding.
 We appreciate the challenges associated with a successful breeding program.
-Bostic Veterinary Hospital provides a variety of breeding and reproductive services to support your breeding program, such as:
+Although we are not board-certified reproduction specialists, we have years of experience that allow us to provide a variety of breeding and reproductive services to support your breeding program, such as:

 - Breeding soundness examination